lihkin213/dns-svcs/dns-concepts.md

 See [Managing permitted networks](/docs/dns-svcs?topic=dns-svcs-managing-permitted-networks) for more information.

-## Resource Records (RR)
+## Resource records (RR)
 {: #what-are-resource-records}

-Resource Records (RR) are entries in the DNS Zone files.
+Resource records (RR) are entries in the DNS zone files.
 The most common type is an A record that provides a mapping between a name and an IPv4 address.

-{{site.data.keyword.dns_short}} supports the following types of Resource Records:
+{{site.data.keyword.dns_short}} supports the following types of resource records:

 ### A (IPv4 Address Record)
 {: #record-type-a}